RochellyReyes/Guessing_Game_Voice/README.md

 # Guessing Game - Voice Recognition API
 This app is created with HTML, CSS, and JS to create an interactive guessing game.
-Dom manipulation and external API used.
+Dom manipulation and [web API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API) used.

 Guess a number 1 - 100.